sanskar25mim10220-stack/HabitTracker_project/README.md

 ---

+  Table of content
+ 1 features
+ 2 file struture
+ 3 How it work
+ 4 Usage

+---
  Features
 - View Habits: See all your habits and their current status (DONE / NOT DONE YET).
 - Add Habit: Add new habits to your list.